JackMcKew/jackmckew.dev/content/2019/what-is-mongodb/What is MongoDB.md

 The course is broken into multiple chapters in which a chapter is released each week for the duration of the course.
 For example, the basics course was broken up into:

 - Intro to MongoDB, Mongo Compass and Basic Queries,
 - Create, Read, Update and Delete (CRUD) operations and more,
 - MongoDB queries.

 Following all the chapters, you are faced with a final exam which tests if you were participating/listening in the earlier chapters.
 If you are concerned that you may struggle, this final exam is made up of a few multiple choice questions based on querying the data sets used in the chapters.

-MongoDB is a open source document-oriented database program, classified as a NoSQL database and utilises JSON-like documents with a schema.
+MongoDB is a open source document-oriented database program, classified as a NoSQL database and utilizes JSON-like documents with a schema.
 They also provide a tool to help sift through the database called 'Compass'.

 Personally, I really enjoy the functionality within Compass with plotting geographical data, presenting data type variances across the fields in a document and many other features.
 I found Compass one of the most appealing features as someone that constantly seeks to gain insight from data.